 A high scoring application will provide a clear and concise design with negligible weakness and make an outstanding case that the project is fresh, innovative and, most importantly, addressing a gap or major issue in cardiovascular health.

-Reviewers will refer to the following application questions when assessing this criterion:
+Reviewers will refer to the application questions as indicated in the table below when assessing this criterion.